MAIF/otoroshi/manual/src/main/paradox/entities/global-config.md

 ###  Geolocation extraction settings

-Extract an geolocation for each call to Otoroshi.
+Extract a geolocation for each call to Otoroshi.

 ###  Tls Settings

-* `Use random cert.`: Use the first available cert none matches the current domain
+* `Use random cert.`: Use the first available cert when none matches the current domain
 * `Default domain`: When the SNI domain cannot be found, this one will be used to find the matching certificate
 * `Trust JDK CAs (server)`: Trust JDK CAs.
 The CAs from the JDK CA bundle will be proposed in the certificate request when performing TLS handshake
 * `Trust JDK CAs (trust)`: Trust JDK CAs.
 The CAs from the JDK CA bundle will be used as trusted CAs when calling HTTPS resources